madelynncharron/threat-hunting-scenario-credential-access-dc/README.md

 ```
 Pulls the raw failed-logon events (Event ID 4625) that triggered the detection rule, rather than relying on the alert summary alone.
 <img width="2335" height="139" alt="image" src="https://github.com/user-attachments/assets/f56e8ce5-fad8-4941-85db-eabb0005d1e4" />
+Rule 60204 is a composite/aggregation rule, meaning Wazuh fired it as a summary after detecting multiple individual failed logon events.
+To find the raw underlying events, I queried for Windows Event ID 4625 (Failed Logon) directly on `DC-01`.
+Windows Event ID 4625 is the standard Windows Security log event for a failed logon attempt.
+By filtering to `DC-01` specifically, we narrowed the scope to just the Domain Controller that triggered the alert.
+Domain Controllers are high-value targets because they manage authentication for the entire organization, so failed logon events on a DC warrant close attention.

 #### What Was Found
 - 4 failed logon attempts throughout the day: 5:22, 6:39, 8:10, and 16:05